malhal/MHFoundation/README.md

 ## License

-MALFoundation is available under the MIT license.
+MHFoundation is available under the MIT license.
 See the LICENSE file for more info.